networknt/light-doc/content/about/what-is-light.md

 ---
-title: What is Hugo
+title: What is Light
-linktitle: What is Hugo
+linktitle: What is Light
-description: Hugo is a fast and modern static site generator written in Go, and designed to make website creation fun again.
+description: Light is a platform written in Java SE, and designed to build cloud native API with different options.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01